Diplomacy of the American Civil War: Haiti

 Despite sharing trade and informal relations since independence, the United States refused to recognize Haiti as a country for most of the 19th century.
 The main reason was Southern fears that Haiti would become an example and rallying point for a slave rebellion, as Haiti had originated in one, as well as a refusal to recognize the dignity of any black person as an ambassador.

 President Fabre Geffrard invited African Americans to immigrate in 1858, wishing to incorporate American developments in agriculture.
 In 1861, Frederick Douglass visited the country and spoke favorably of it as a destination for freedmen, but the beginning of the war precluded this.
 Although thousands had moved successfully to Haiti earlier in the century, the roughly one thousand who moved in this time found conditions much worse than expected, and after suffering from smallpox and yellow fever many returned to the United States.

 Following the departure of most Southerners from the House of Representatives, the United States recognized Haiti on 5 June 1862.
 Lincoln hoped that relations with Haiti would entice African Americans to move there, and that this would reduce race tensions in the postwar United States.
 The first appointed Commissioner and Consul General was Benjamin F. Whidden.
 Trade increased after recognition, and in 1864 the port of Gonaïves alone shipped over 250,000 pounds of cotton to the United States.

-Cap-Haïtien was the main base of the West India Squadron, a Union flotilla created on September 1862 to hunt Confederate commerce raiders, under command of Charles Wilkes.
+Cap-Haïtien was the main base of the West India Squadron, a Union flotilla created in September 1862 to hunt Confederate commerce raiders, under command of Charles Wilkes.
 In May 1865, US Marines landed in Cap-Haïtien to protect the American consulate after revolts against Geffrard began across Haiti.